Skip to main content

 PrismaBatchExecutor

-Executes batch operations from AggregateChanges efficiently.
+Executes batch operations from AggregateChanges with proper ordering and relationship handling.

 import { PrismaBatchExecutor } from "@woltz/rich-domain-prisma";

-const executor = new PrismaBatchExecutor(prismaContext, {
+const executor = new PrismaBatchExecutor(context, {

 registry: schemaRegistry,